elie-6/AI-Email-Parsing-API/README.md

 An **AI-driven email ingestion + parsing pipeline** built with FastAPI.

-This is the backend API — handles OAuth-authorized Gmail ingestion, stores raw emails immutably, runs AI parsing, and sends notifications.
+This is a backend API — handles OAuth-authorized Gmail ingestion, stores raw emails immutably, runs AI parsing, and sends notifications.
 It's a practical, work-ready backend you can run locally, test, and extend.

 ---